hsyndeniz/Bitcoin-Price-Ticker-Mobile-App/README.md

-This is an Ionic app for cryptocurrencies.
+This is a hybrid Ionic mobile app for bitcoin analysis.

 ## How to install